adamolko/ds_practical/README.md

 # ds_practical
-Data Science Practical project from Siemens on Detecting Concept Drift in Small Time Series Data
+Data Science Practical project from Siemens on Detecting Concept Drift in Small Time Series Data,

 ## Task
 Explicit detection of concept drifts in small time series data, with subsequent incorporation into forecasting routines.